stellyes/localconvert/readme.md

 - Report bugs or request features by opening an issue
 - Submit pull requests with improvements or bug fixes
-- Add support for additional upscaling models
+- Add support for additional image processors
 - Improve error handling and user feedback
-- Optimize performance for CPU/GPU
 - Enhance documentation or add examples
 - Share the app with others who might find it useful